 There are three types of reverse mortgage loans; single purpose, home equity, and proprietary reverse mortgages.
 Each comes with the good and the bad and if you’re a homeowner, or future homeowner, it’s important to remember that there also other options like re-financing your mortgage or applying for a home equity line of credit.

-To read more about reverse mortgages visit US News.
+To read more about the pros and cons of reverse mortgages visit US News.